-Dr. Peters’ research focuses on how affective, intuitive, and deliberative processes help people to make decisions in an increasingly complex world.
+Dr. Peters' research focuses on understanding the basic building blocks of human judgment and decision making from affective and intuitive processes to more deliberative ones.
 She studies decision making as an interaction of characteristics of the decision situation and characteristics of the individual.

-Dr. Peters has three major strands of research.
-First, her research interests in decision making include number processing and the study of individual differences in numeracy and an intuitive sense of numbers.
-In recent publications, Dr. Peters and her colleagues have focused on the roles of numeracy and intuitive number sense with respect to how individuals process and use numeric and non-numeric sources of information in decisions.
+She has three major strands of basic research.
+First, she studies how numbers are processed in judgment and decision making.
+In recent publications, Dr. Peters and colleagues have focused on how numbers critical to decisions are processed by individuals who differ in number ability (also called numeracy).
 A second central strand of research concerns how affect and emotion influence information processing and decisions.
 Affect appears to have multiple functions in judgment and decision processes (as information, as a common currency, as a spotlight on information, and as a direct motivator of behaviors).
 Third, she is interested in how information processing and decision making change in complex ways across the adult life span.
-She is also generally interested in issues of risk perception and risk communication in health, financial, and environmental contexts, including how to present information to facilitate its comprehension and use.
+In applied research, she is also generally interested in issues of risk perception and risk communication in health, financial, and environmental contexts, including how to present information to facilitate its comprehension and use.
 Recently, she has been quite interested in the psychological mechanisms underlying tobacco use and prevention and how to “nudge” people toward healthier behaviors.

 The psychology of number processing in decision making (NSF), PI, 2008-12..